 - Intended to satisfy the academic requirements for independent study, dissertation, or master’s thesis;

 - Intended or expected to result in publication, presentation outside the classroom, or public dissemination in some other form;

 - Part of a larger research project that has current Michigan Tech IRB approval;

 - Conducted outside the classroom and/or department research participant pool if they

-- A targeted population of adults whose ability to freely give informed consent may be compromised (i.e., person who are socio-economically, educationally, or linguistically disadvantaged, cognitively impaired, elderly, terminally ill, or incarcerated),
+- a targeted population of adults whose ability to freely give informed consent may be compromised (i.e., persons who are socioeconomically, educationally, or linguistically disadvantaged, cognitively impaired, elderly, terminally ill, or incarcerated),

-- Any type of activity that places research subjects at more than minimal risk.
+- any type of activity that places research subjects at more than minimal risk; or